OpenBallast/ballast/README.md

 ## Hardware this ran on

-No cluster, no rented A100s.
-Two desktops and a free-tier CDN account.

 **Build and evaluation box.** Every number in this README was produced here.

 | | |